arXiv/stats/stats-functions/aggregate_hourly_downloads/README.md

 Currently this is deployed manually - in the future, this will be deployed via workflow.

-1. If resources already exist in the environment you'd like to deploy to, make sure you have both the state and lock files locally at `terraform/aggregate_hourly_downloads` (see the `arxiv-terraform-state-dev` bucket; for prod talk to DevOps)
-1. Update variables - non-sensitive values can be updated in `.tfvars`(environment-specific); sensitive values should be referenced in the cloud function resource in `main.tf`.
+1. Update variables - non-sensitive values can be updated in `.tfvars`(environment-specific); sensitive values should be in Secret Manager and referenced in the cloud function resource in `main.tf`.
-1. If you are starting from zero terraform state, you will first need to import the BigQuery dataset (this has destruction protection so that it cannot be destroyed without force).
-This is done automatically on `apply`, or you can manually import by running:
+1. Initialize the remote backend.
+The environment will be either `dev` or `prod`.
     ```
-    terraform import {address id}
+    terraform init -backend-config=”bucket={env}-arxiv-terraform-state”
     ```
-4. Manually zip the source files for the job and copy that zip to `terraform/aggregate_hourly_downloads`:
+1. Manually zip the source files for the job and copy that zip to `terraform/aggregate_hourly_downloads`:
     ```
     cd statsfunctions/aggregate_hourly_downloads/src
     zip src.zip main.py models.py entities.py requirements.txt
     ```
-5. Apply
+1. Apply
     ```
     terraform apply --var-file={dev.tfvars or prod.tfvars}
     ```